-A broadside collision, also known as a “T-bone” accident, is a car collision where the front or back of a one vehicle collides with the side of another vehicle.
-In this type of car accident, there is a great potential for severe damage to the vehicle and serious injuries to drivers and passengers.
-New safety measures, such as side-impact airbags and collision-absorbent car frames, may make vehicles safer, but these tools can only provide so much protection to drivers and passengers.
+A broadside collision, also known as a “T-bone” or “side impact” accident, is a car collision where the front or back of one vehicle collides with the side of another vehicle.
+In this type of car accident, there is a great potential for severe damage to the vehicle, and serious injuries to drivers and passengers.
+New safety measures, such as side-impact airbags and collision-absorbent car frames, may make modern vehicles safer than ever before, but these tools can only provide so much protection to drivers and passengers.

-If you have been injured or suffered damages in a T-bone accident, you may be eligible for financial compensation.
+If you or a loved one have been injured or suffered damages in a T-bone accident, you may be eligible for financial compensation.
 The Clearwater car accident lawyers at the Law Offices of Tragos, Sartes & Tragos may help you determine whether you are able to make a claim or file a lawsuit against a negligent driver.
-If you are considering taking legal action for a car accident, retain personal injury lawyers with more than 40 years of legal experience.
+If you are considering taking legal action for an auto accident, it helps to retain personal injury lawyers with more than 40 years of legal experience.

-- Writing down information from witnesses present at the time of the accident
+- Write down the names and contact information of any witnesses present at the time of the accident.

-- Taking pictures of the accident, including vehicle damages and sustained injuries
+- Take pictures of the accident, including any vehicle damages and injuries sustained.

-- Exchanging insurance information with other drivers and passengers
+- Exchange insurance information with other drivers and passengers.

-In Florida, drivers with the mandatory insurance policy requirements are covered by no-fault insurance, which automatically applies benefits in many car accident situations regardless of who was at fault.
-In T-bone accidents, your own no-fault insurance benefits may account for the damages and injuries you suffer.
-However, there is a limit to the amount you may be able to recover with no-fault insurance, and this amount may not cover serious injuries and damages.
-In addition, you may not be entitled to these benefits if the accident involved an uninsured driver.
+In Florida, drivers with the mandatory insurance policy requirements are covered by no-fault insurance, which automatically applies benefits in many car accident situations — regardless of who was at fault.
+In T-bone accidents, your own no-fault insurance benefits may pay for the damages and injuries you suffer under your Personal Injury Protection (PIP) policy.

 No-fault insurance benefits and other claims may cover compensation for the following: